IE-bank-team/ie-bank-infrastructure/modules/network/private-dns-zone/README.md

-# Private DNS Zunos `[Microsoft.Network/privateDnsZunos]`
+# Private DNS Zones `[Microsoft.Network/privateDnsZones]`

 > This module has already been migrated to [AVM](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res).
 Only the AVM version is expected to receive updates / new features.
 Please do not work on improving this module in [CARML](https://aka.ms/carml).

-This module deploys a Private DNS zuno.
+This module deploys a Private DNS zone.

 ## Navigation